 A wooden wedge-shaped structure featuring angled, gapped boards.
 Athletes must traverse the gaps between angled vertical boards without touching the ground to strike a completion bell.

-Snaking monkey bars that athletes must either traverse to strike a completion bell.
+Snaking monkey bars that athletes must either traverse to strike a completion bell while remaining in their color coded lane (blue or black).
 Lache or hand-over-hand techniques are permitted.

 Hurdle style walls requiring athletes to climb over and under to traverse.